 For several years, imitating female novelists George Eliot and George Sand, she signed her early paintings ‘George Hartigan’.
 Her reputation exceeded those of female painters Helen Frankenthaler, Joan Mitchell, and Lee Krasner.
 What helped put her as the leader of these female painters was her 1950 monumental painting “The King is Dead.”
 Picasso was the ‘King’ being referenced in this mural-size tour de force whose agitated, whirling red, white, and blue brushwork upended his style of cubism.

 In the 1950s, Hartigan began to paint images taken from ordinary street scenes.
-She began painting figuratively from old master paintings, one of which was her 1953 “River Bathers.”
+In 1952, she studied and copied old master paintings in a figurative style.
+One of her works from this period was her 1953 “River Bathers.”
 In her 1954 painting, “Grand Street Brides,” she combined the slashing brushwork of Abstract Expressionism with imagery from contemporary life.
 She based the composition on the shop windows on Grand Street’s bridal row, a cluster of stores near her studio on the Lower East Side of Manhattan.
-Her use of figurative objects was deemed kitsch, and the critic Clement Greenberg insulted her to her face and never wrote about her work again.
+Her use of figurative objects was deemed kitsch and resulted in a rift from her friends, including the artist Joan Mitchell.
+She lost support from art critic, Clement Greenberg, who insulted her to her face and never wrote about her work again.

 Yet one of her paintings was bought by New York’s Museum of Modern Art in 1953.
 Moreover, in 1956 her paintings were included in two seminal group shows at New York’s Museum of Modern Art: “12 Americans,” in which she was the only woman showing, and “The New American Painting,” which traveled to eight European cities in 1958-1959.